Why so much initiative? By design.

 Health Provider Association: provides opportunities for individuals with a healthcare provider/payer interest or background (clinical, administrative, or advisory).
 The club focuses on increasing knowledge and providing opportunities to build social connections that enable independent networking and knowledge acquisition.

-Hospitality, Travel and Leisure Club: grouping students who are interested in the travel and hospitality industries (airlines, hotels, travel technology, casinos, restaurant groups, cruise lines and travel-related agencies), they sponsor events to expose you to industry trends, connect with alumni, and explore career opportunities.
+Hospitality and Travel Club: groups students who are interested in the travel and hospitality industries (airlines, hotels, travel technology, casinos, restaurant groups, cruise lines, and travel-related agencies), they sponsor events to expose you to industry trends, connect with alumni, and explore career opportunities.

 Marketing Club: provides the knowledge, tools, and encouragement needed to secure desired employment opportunities and become world-class leaders in the field of marketing.